-There is also scope to reflect on the age of pastures, even if they appear to be going fairly well.
+It will usually be instructive to consider the age of your pastures, even if they appear to be producing satisfactorily.
 Plant breeders have been developing varieties with increasing yield potential as well as improved features including insect tolerance, growth at key times, tolerance of hostile soil conditions as well as increased overall annual pasture quality.

-Estimates have the rate of genetic gain by plant breeders in some species at around 1.0-1.2% per year.
-This could mean that your 20-year-old pasture is performing at only 20-24% of its potential and may be under-delivering to the farm's income potential.
+Estimates have the rate of genetic gain by plant breeders in some species at around 1.0 - 1.2% per year in overall yield.
+This could mean that your 20-year-old pasture is performing at only 20% or more below its potential and under-delivering to the farm's income potential.
+New pasture varieties together with balanced fertility and suitably managed offer our industry great scope for improving productivity and income.